antono2/vlang.kak/README.md

 Now there should be a new directory `$HOME/.vls` and running `v ls --socket` should give no errors.
 If that's the case, you can continue with configuring `kak-lsp` in the next step.

-Though on older systems you might got an error like this
+Though on older systems you might get an error like this
 ```
 ... /lib/x86_64-linux-gnu/libc.so.6: version `GLIBC_2.34' not found (required by ...
 ```